-- NPLs in the corporate segment are below those in retail standing at 0.16%, supported by our expertise in this business segment, by concentration on particular client groups and additional products such as cash handling, ensuring risk mitigation capabilities. - NPLs in the retail book are higher than in the corporate segment, namely, 3.9%.
-It's worth mentioning that retail NPLs are still below the market average and show stabilized dynamics versus previous periods. - The cost of risk in 2013 remained well below 3%, having decreased slightly to 2.1% in the O4 of 2013.
-The moderate corporate loan portfolio growth in the O4, as well as the improved financial position of several borrowers, were the main drivers of the cost of risk improvement on the corporate loan book. - On the retail loan book, the provisioning methodology was upgraded which led to a decrease of loan impairment provisions on some products.
+NPLs in the corporate segment are below those in retail standing at 0.16%, supported by our expertise in this business segment, by concentration on particular client groups and additional products such as cash handling, ensuring risk mitigation capabilities.

+- NPLs in the retail book are higher than in the corporate segment, namely, 3.9%.
+It's worth mentioning that retail NPLs are still below the market average and show stabilized dynamics versus previous periods. - The cost of risk in 2013 remained well below 3%, having decreased slightly to 2.1% in the Q4 of 2013.
+The moderate corporate loan portfolio growth in the Q4, as well as the input financial position of several borrowers, were the main drivers of the cost of risk improvement on the corporate loan book. - On the retail loan book, the provisioning methodology was upgraded which needed a decrease of loan impairments on some products.
 The newly applied provisioning methodology tends to avoid over-provisioning, inherent to the old conservative methodology previously used.
-From the risk level standpoint, the Bank remains very well positioned versus competitors.
-The loss provision ratio reached 2.8%, which is mainly the result of the relative increase of the retail book share in the total loan book.
+From the risk level standpoints, the Bank remains very well positioned versus competitor.
+The loss provisions ratio reached 2.8%, which is mainly the result of the relative increase of the retail book share in the total loan book.